 Union Monuments at Gettysburg > Massachusetts

-The monument to the 37th Massachusetts Volunteer Infantry Regiment is south of Gettysburg on Sedgwick Avenue.
+The monument to the 37th Massachusetts Infantry is south of Gettysburg on Sedgwick Avenue.
 (Sedgwick Avenue tour map) The State of Massachusetts dedicated the monument in 1886.

 Monument to the 37th Massachusetts Volunteer Infantry Regiment at Gettysburg